EOSIO/EEPs/README.md

 * **Archived** - the EEP is no longer under consideration (withdrawn by author, not enough support for the proposal, etc.)

 # Telegram
-If you are interested in discussing proposal ideas, providing feedback on existing proposals or the EEPs process, or want to get more involved, join the EEPs Telegram group. [[EOSIO Enhancements Proposals Telegram](https://t.me/eos_enhancements_proposals)]
+If you are interested in discussing proposal ideas, providing feedback on existing proposals or the EEPs process, or want to get more involved, join the EEPs Telegram group. [[EOSIO Enhancement Proposals Telegram](https://t.me/eos_enhancements_proposals)]